SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/255-i-cant-enter-my-email-address-to-log-in.md

 title: I Can't Enter my Email Address to Log In
 ---

-# I Can't Enter my Email Address to Log In

 If you're seeing any of the below errors/issues, it means that we were unable to send you an email containing your one-time login code.